 The current study describes the species-specific effect of intramammary infection with staphylococci and mammaliicocci on quarter somatic cell count for a population of organic dairies.
-The diversity of SaM species observed on these 10 organic dairy herds and the species-level effect on qSCC was similar to previous studies.
+The diversity of SaM species observed on these 10 organic dairy herds and the species-level effect on qmSCC was similar to previous studies.
 S. chromogenes was the most frequently found species, followed by S. aureus, S. haemolyticus, and S. simulans.
-Compared to culture-negative quarters, qSCC was higher in quarters infected with 9 of 10 SaM species analyzed.
+Compared to culture-negative quarters, qmSCC was higher in quarters infected with 9 of 10 SaM species analyzed.
 The highest cell count was for quarters infected with S. warneri, followed by S. aureus, S. agnetis, and S. hyicus.
-A large amount of variability was observed in qSCC for quarters infected with S. chromogenes, S. haemolyticus, S. simulans, and S. aureus.
-Although the increase in qSCC was modest for most SaM species observed, the widespread nature of these intramammary pathogens can still result in sizeable increases in bulk tank SCC.
+A large amount of variability was observed in qmSCC for quarters infected with S. chromogenes, S. haemolyticus, S. simulans, and S. aureus.
+Although the increase in qmSCC was modest for most SaM species observed, the widespread nature of these intramammary pathogens can still result in sizeable increases in bulk tank SCC.

 Notes